pro-grammer-SD/Cricket-Bowling-System/README.md

 3.  **Play**: Press the Play button in the Editor.

 ## 📄 License
-This project is for educational purposes as part of a Unity Developer portfolio.
+This project is for educational purposes as part of a Unity Developer Project.

 ---
-*Developed by [Your Name]*
+*Developed by Sagnik Dasgupta*